Dubliner found not guilty of murdering former soldier

 Defence counsel explained there was no forensic evidence nor CCTV footage of the ’actual death’.
 File photograph: Matt Kavanagh.

-A Dublin man who was charged with the murder of a former soldier nine years ago has today been acquitted by a jury at the Central Criminal Court.
+A Dublin man who was charged with the murder of a former soldier nine years ago was on Monday acquitted by a jury at the Central Criminal Court.

+Mr Justice Michael White said the deceased had been “a peacemaker” on the night, trying to resolve an issue which had ended in tragedy.

 However, Watson was on Monday found guilty by unanimous verdicts of assaulting Philip Woodcock (34) causing him harm as well as the production of a knife on the same occasion.
 The defendant had also denied these charges.